google-research-datasets/cube/README.md

 # Beyond Aesthetics: Cultural Competence in Text-to-Image Models

-This repository contains data resources for the paper: Beyond Aesthetics: Cultural Competence in Text-to-Image Models: https://www.arxiv.org/abs/2407.06863.
+This repository contains data resources for the paper: [Beyond Aesthetics: Cultural Competence in Text-to-Image Models](https://www.arxiv.org/abs/2407.06863).
 It contains cultural artifacts across 8 countries (Brazil, France, India, Italy, Japan, Nigeria, Turkey, and USA) and 3 domains (cuisine, landmarks, art).

 The dataset is divided into two parts:
 1. CUBE-CSpace: a collection of 300k cultural artifacts, intended to be used as grounding for diversity evaluation.
 For example,